cmaloney/dcos-docs/_pages/administration/monitoring-system-health.md

 hide_from_navigation: true
 hide_from_related: true
 ---
-You can monitor the health of your cluster components from the DCOS web interface component health page.
+You can monitor the health of your cluster components from the DC/OS web interface component health page.

-The component health page provides the health status of all DCOS system components that are running in systemd.
+The component health page provides the health status of all DC/OS system components that are running in systemd.
 You can drill down by health status, host IP address, or specific systemd unit.

 Possible health states are unhealthy and healthy.